mertcankarsi/mckarsi.github.io/about.markdown

 permalink: /about/
 ---

 Hi there.
-My name's Mert.
+My name's Mertcan.

 I post here about technical challenges that I faced and of course solutions.
 Sometimes I share things from my daily life.